petaverse-cloud/pv-docs-site/docs/petority/2_accounts/3_change-email.md

     Check your new email inbox for the verification email and follow the provided instructions to complete the account verification process for your new email address.

-Your Wagguracy account's email address will be successfully updated to the new one you've provided.
+Your WAGGURACY account's email address will be successfully updated to the new one you've provided.
 This ensures that your account information remains accurate and up-to-date.
 Make sure to use accurate and truthful information throughout the email change process for security and authentication purposes.